-When people learn that I own a cooking school for children, they almost always say, “Oh, you are a chef.”
+When people learn that I founded a cooking school for children, they almost always say, “Oh, you are a chef.”
 And I always jump in and correct them, “No, I am a teacher.”
 To me, chefs are artists – creative people who get inspired by raw materials (forgive the pun) and transform them into something wonderful and delicious.
 An excellent chef, in my opinion, will inspire people – to try new flavors, taste the foods of different cultures or maybe even to cook more at home.
 But me?
 No, I am not a chef.

 It’s hard to imagine that a girl who dreamt of becoming a veterinarian would end up running a certified green cooking school for children.
 Yet, here I am.
 What was the path that took me here, you might be wondering?
 I’ll see if I can trace the route – but I am horrible with maps…

 I’ll start with college, I suppose.
 When that all started, I had every intention of becoming a vet.
 But then calculus and organic chemistry happened.
 I almost didn’t survive, but scraped by and graduated with a degree in Biology.
 I specialized in animal behavior and behavioral ecology, and spent much of my time outside, studying red tailed hawks and elephant seals (I am a Banana Slug, and proud of it!).
-After college, I spent 3 months studying monkey mating behavior on a small island off the coast of Puerto Rico (yes, I do have lots of interesting stories about that, but they aren’t appropriate for this family-friendly blog!).
+After college, I spent 3 months studying monkey mating behavior on a small island off the coast of Puerto Rico (yes, I do have lots of interesting stories about that, but they aren’t appropriate for this family-friendly website!).
 It was really interesting, but made me realize that I wasn’t cut out for spending time alone with nature.
 I wanted to share it and tell people why they should care.

 And so my career as a teacher was born.
 I went back to school to get my teaching credential, and then spent the next 5 years as a high school biology and environmental science teacher.
 I loved it – and my students and I enjoyed learning and exploring together.
 We gave workshops to local elementary school students and seniors in local residential facilities.
 We got grants to build a native plant garden and pilot a worm composting project.
 And we encouraged the entire school to begin recycling paper.
 It was amazing.
 And satisfying.